Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-5.md

 We also have updated our code to let the Blob Service Client be registered based on an app setting rather than a hardcoded URL.

-In the next part we'll deploy a real storage account in Azure, upload a blob to it and deploy our .NET application to Azure and allow it to read the file using managed identities and the _same_ code as we've written all the way back in [part 3]()!
+In the next part we'll deploy a real storage account in Azure, upload a blob to it and deploy our .NET application to Azure and allow it to read the file using managed identities and the _same_ code as we've written all the way back in [part 3]() - excluding the environment variables, but that was a minor change 😉!

 If you want to clean up your local Docker files you can run `docker compose down --rmi all`.
 If you want to clean your entire Docker environment afterwards, you can run: `docker system prune -af && docker volume prune -af && docker builder prune -af`.